d-baker/clevo-keyboard-backlight-control/README.md

 ```
 */2 * * * * cd <pathtoscript> && ./batterymon >> batterymon.log
 ```
 This will check your battery level every 2 minutes, and run a script to change the color of the keyboard if it's low.
+Any errors from attempting to run the script will be output to `batterymon.log`.

 Advanced usage